 What if my period is very light while I’m taking birth control pills?

 Your period may be so light when you are taking birth control pills that you may have only a brown smudge on a tampon, pad, panty shield or underwear.
 The hormone doses in birth control pills are very low.
 This means that the lining of your uterus doesn’t become very thick so very little blood needs to come out each month.

 What if I am also using birth control pills to prevent pregnancy?

 If you take birth control pills for a medical reason, you’re also protected from getting pregnant.
-The Pill however does not protect you against sexually transmitted infections.
-It’s therefore very important to ALWAYS use a condom when having sexual intercourse.
+The Pill, however, does not protect you against sexually transmitted infections.
+ALWAYS use protection against STI’s such a condoms or dental dams when having sexual intercourse..